LarsNorlander/dev-diary/README.md

 ###7:53 AM

 So this morning before work hours, I got to do [Understand Absolute versus Relative Units](https://learn.freecodecamp.org/responsive-web-design/basic-css/understand-absolute-versus-relative-units) to [Override All Other Styles by using Important](https://learn.freecodecamp.org/responsive-web-design/basic-css/override-all-other-styles-by-using-important).
 I think this section so far has had the most surprises.
 There are quite a few things I encountered that I had no idea about.
 It was also interesting to finally learn how which styles take precedence.

+### 6:14

+So today I finished the [Introduction to Basic CSS](https://learn.freecodecamp.org/responsive-web-design/basic-css) and boy, did I learn so many new things.
+I really am just learning frontend for the first time.
+I was surprised to see that CSS Variables are already a thing, which is nice.
+I also finally got to drag- I mean take my juniors along with me.